BackTable / Urology / Article

 • Challenging patient scenarios in kidney stone management include those with post-gastric bypass hyperoxaluria, malabsorptive diseases like Crohn's, and medications like topiramate impacting stone formation.

-• The effect of intermittent fasting on kidney stone risk remains understudied, despite its associations with weight loss, longevity, and diabetes control.
+• The relationship between intermittent fasting and kidney stone risk remains understudied, despite its associations with weight loss, longevity, and diabetes control.

 • Achieving weight loss while minimizing kidney stone risk necessitates lifestyle changes, caloric reduction, increased physical activity, and addressing individual variations in metabolism and response to diets.